December 9: Today in Royal History

 December 9, 1706 – Death of King Pedro II of Portugal at the Palhavã Palace in Alcântara, Portugal; buried at the Monastery of São Vicente de Fora in Lisbon, Portugal

-Following the death of his father João IV, King of Portugal, Pedro’s mother Luisa de Guzmán became regent for the new king 13-year-old Afonso VI, Peter’s elder, partially paralyzed, and mentally unstable brother.
-In 1662 Afonso put his mother away in a convent and assumed control of Portugal as Prince Regent.
-He also had his brother’s marriage to Marie Françoise of Savoy annulled and then married her.
-Pedro officially became King of Portugal when his brother died in 1683.
+Pedro was King of Portugal from 1683 until his death, previously serving as regent for his mentally disabled brother King Afonso VI from 1668 until his accession.
+Pedro not only inherited his brother’s throne but also married his widow Marie-Françoise of Savoy.
 After his first wife died, Pedro married again to Maria Sophia of Neuberg because he had only one daughter with his first wife and wanted sons.
 On December 5, 1706, he had a seizure that resulted in a stroke and he died four days later.
 Pedro was succeeded by was 17-year-old son João V, King of Portugal.

 Unofficial Royalty: King Pedro II of Portugal